 As a part of “Operation Teacup” in the Yucca Flats, the U.S. government built an entire fake town for the purpose of destroying it during atomic testing.
 Much of the site still stands and the creepy history of the small town where only plastic mannequins families lived in a throw back to the 1950s.

-Circus Circus in Las Vegas hosts the World's Largest Permanent Circus and starting daily at 11 a.m. they perform for free.
+Circus Circus in Las Vegas hosts the World's Largest Permanent Circus, starting 1:30pm Monday-Thursday and 11:30am Friday-Sunday. they perform for free.
 The entertainment includes some of the best staples of the circus with the trapeze, clowns, jugglers and more.
 This is the most family friendly casino on the strip where you can also find plenty to do on the midway.

 To say the views at Cathedral Gorge State Park are breathtaking is an understatement.
 The hiking trails give visitors a unique view of the ever changing landscape as erosion continues to shape the pliable stone.
 Be sure to bring a camera, you will want to share these images.